 "'All power is given unto Me in heaven and in earth.
 Go ye therefore, and teach all nations.'
-'Go ye into all the world, and preach the gospel to every creature.'"- The Ministry of Healing, page 106.
+'Go ye into all the world, and preach the gospel to every creature.'"-The Ministry of Healing, page 106.

 2. By what method has God chosen to do all this?
 Rom.
-10:13-15; 1 Cor.
-1:17-23.
+10:13-15.

 3. What ancient example do we have of God's people providing the means for His work?
 Ex.
-35:4-10; 36:5-7; 1 Chron.
-29:2, 3, 6, 9.
+35:4-10.

 Note.-"When the people of God were about to build the sanctuary in the wilderness, extensive preparations were necessary.
 Costly materials were collected, and among them was much gold and silver.
 As the rightful owner of all their treasures, the Lord called for these offerings from the people; but He accepted only those that were given freely.
-The people offered willingly, has not been given us that we might honor and glorify ourselves.
-As faithful stewards we are to use it for the honor and glory of God."-Ibid., p.
-351.
+The people offered willingly, until word was brought to Moses: 'The people bring much more than enough for the service of the work, which the Lord commanded to make.'"-Testimonies, vol. 5, p.
+268.